B2B Portal

 For document management, evaluated the original interfaces and ruled out incremental improvements.
 Adopted Google Drive as the reference model: flat folder structure, preview, breadcrumb navigation, search.
 Zero learning curve for dealers who already knew the pattern.

-Rolled out across both portals and now live with dormakaba's dealer network across the US and international markets.
-The modular system is planned for extension to dormakaba's digital world.
+Rolled out across both portals and now live with Dormakaba's dealer network across the US and international markets.

 Next project